Lyme Disease (cont.)

 Doctors base a diagnosis of Lyme disease on a careful and detailed history and a complete physical examination supported by laboratory testing when appropriate.

-- The doctor will ask whether you know if a tick has bitten you and about outdoor exposure in an area with a high tick population.
+- The doctor will ask whether you know if a tick has bitten you and will gather information about your outdoor exposure in an area with a high tick population.

-- Physical findings are important, especially the presence of erythema migrans.
+- Physical examination findings are important, especially the presence of erythema migrans.

 - If there is doubt whether a rash is due to Lyme disease, the doctor might measure its size and then remeasure one to two days later.
 Erythema migrans usually exhibits an increase in size of the rash, often expanding by about ½ inch every day.